Martysunshine/bible-verse-finder/readme.md

 -----

 - Works offline after first model download and embedding build.
-- Optional reranker improves precision; if loading fails (low RAM), it falls back automatically.
+- Optional reranker (Cross-Encoder) is disabled by default to save memory.
+Set `ENABLE_RERANKER=1` before starting the server to enable it when enough RAM is available; if loading fails, it falls back automatically.
 - To index paragraphs instead of verses, preprocess the CSV to paragraph rows and re-run `prepare_bible.py`.